MartinSun34/My_blog/How Postgres handle external parameters.md

 For prepared statements, bind variables are also related to the choice of plan.
 When a prepared statement first time get executed, planner will build a plan for it and put the in cache.
 If this prepared statement do not have bind variables, planner will build a generic plan otherwise it will build a custom plan.

 **In executor**
 At the initiation of the execution, the executor will generate execution steps according to the plan tree.
 If a Param node did' not get optimized in planner it will be passed to function ExecInitExprRec().
 When the execution initialization function encounters a Param node with type PARAM_EXETERN, it will add an execution step of type EEOP_PARAM_EXTERN to the sequence of execution steps and set that step with parameter id and parameter type.
-Beside that all the extern parameters in ParamListInfo will be copied to query descriptor then it will be passed to so it can be fetched during later execution.
+Beside that all the extern parameters in ParamListInfo will be copied to query descriptor then at ExecutroStart() function any external parameter will be assigned to EState which  can be fetched during later execution.

 Finally when execution start to run and executor start to evaluate expressions, it will call ExecInterpExpr() to do that.
 When this function reach a step with opcode EEOP_PARAM_EXTERN it will call ExecEvalParamExtern() function to fetch the corresponding id parameter which stored in execution context.
 There are some thing I did not mentioned yet, the paramFetch and ParamCompile functions in ParamListInfo, if they were set they will be called in executor.
 As far as I know, they works in plsql function.